 Body Hair Consists of Muscles

-It’s interesting to know that body hairs also contain muscle cells.
+It’s interesting to know that body hair also contains muscle cells.
 In fact, this is what makes them stand on their end.

-Technically, there are three types of body hair, although terminal and vellus hairs are the most common, lanugo is also considered as body hair.
+Technically, there are three types of body hair.
+Although terminal and vellus hairs are the most common, lanugo is also considered body hair.